alireza-shirzad/alireza-shirzad.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Alireza.
 I am a first-year Ph.D. student of [Computer and Information Science](https://www.cis.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/), where I am a member of the [Security and Privacy Lab](https://splab.cis.upenn.edu/).
+I am fortunate to be advised by [Pratyush Mishra](https://pratyushmishra.com/)

 I'm interested in applied cryptography, with a focus on designing and realizing efficient proof systems for secure computation.